-- \ Extracted from the Earnings Report as of 31 March 2019. - Based on Net Income attributable to Deutsche Bank shareholders. - Adjusted costs are noninterest expenses excluding impairment of goodwill and other intangible assets, litigation and restructuring and severance. - Internal full-time equivalents.
+Based on Net Income attributable to Deutsche Bank shareholders.
+Calculation for year-end 2017 is based on an effective tax rate of 160 % for year ended 31 December 2017.

+Adjusted costs are noninterest expenses excluding impairment of goodwill and other intangible assets, litigation and restructuring and severance.